Remapping the Rover MEMS3 ECU

 differences were the pop and crackle settings in the Ignition Timing and Overrun

-Pop & Crackle tables and the increase in the overrun fuel cut
+Pop & Crackle tables and the increase in some scalars).
+You can then

-to switch between the files and eyeball the differences which will stand out as
+files and eyeball the differences which will stand out as you switch between

 To exit Difference mode, simply click the Difference button again.